Controlling Algae In The Pond

 Barley Straw Pellets can be used to naturally control algae in the pond.
 Add it early in the spring because it takes a few weeks to begin to work.
 Sometimes string algae can get out of control very early in the spring or suddenly during very hot spells of weather.
 Sometimes you want to get a handle on it quickly so when all else fails, Pond Balance, a product from Interpet, works wonderfully.
 It is not an algaecide, so it won’t harm any other plants (or even free floating algae for that matter), it works specifically on string algae.
 Add it in the spring and periodically through the summer.
 A few weeks after the initial treatments, the string algae will fall right off the rocks, liner or whatever it is growing on.
 Clarity Max Plus is another product that works very well in just a few treatments.
 D-Solv also works great as a spot treatment for waterfalls.
 Recently, D-Solv9 a concentrated liquid, has become one of the most popular algae treatment because it works on both string algae and green water.

 Suspended algae (pea soup green water) can sometimes also grow out of control no matter what you do.
-First see our info sheet GREEN WATER INFO for more information about controlling suspended algae, then consider installing an Ultraviolet Clarifier.
+First see our info sheet How To Fix Green Water page for more information about controlling suspended algae, If you don’t want to use chemical and you have tried everything elase, then consider installing an Ultraviolet Clarifier.